 ABOUT

-Esther Phillips (December 23, 1935 - August 7, 1984) was a highly acclaimed R&B-soul singer well known for her versatility which enabled her to branch out into many other genres that also included pop, blues, jazz, and country.
-Born Esther Mae Jones in Galveston, TX, she began her career at age 14 after being discovered by Johnny Otis at a talent show.
+Esther Phillips (December 23, 1935 - August 7, 1984) was a highly acclaimed R&B/soul singer well known for her versatility which enabled her to branch out into many other genres that also included pop, blues, jazz, and country.
+Born Esther Mae Jones in Galveston, Texas, she began her career at age 14 after being discovered by Johnny Otis at a talent show.
 Shortly thereafter, she joined his traveling revue, the California Rhythm and Blues Caravan, billed as Little Esther.

 While still in her teens, Phillips made her national debut on the R&B charts with "Double Crossing Blues" which topped the charts in 1950.
 For the remainder of that year, she had a string of six top-ranking hits, all backed by the Johnny Otis Orchestra, that included the chart-topping "Mistrustin' Blues" and "Cupid Boogie," making her one of very few performing artists in any genre to have such a huge success in their debut year, and at such an early age.